 The Julie Baker and Mike O’Neill Scholarship

-Genesee Rowing Club, Genesee Waterways and Rochester Boat Club are excited to announce the 2018 Mike O’Neill Scholarship Fund.
-This fund distributes awards to master level rowers who demonstrate a financial need and/ or hardship that would deter them from rowing in 2018.
+Genesee Rowing Club, Genesee Waterways and Rochester Boat Club are excited to announce the Julie Baker and Mike O’Neill Scholarship Fund.
+This fund distributes awards to master level rowers who demonstrate a financial need and/ or hardship that would deter them from rowing.

 The purpose of this scholarship is to get people on the water who otherwise would be unable to afford the expense of rowing.
 We believe that rowing is beneficial for everyone, and in the spirit of Mike, we want to enable deserving people to participate in the sport.
 Please see Mike’s bio below.
 The award may be granted in partial or full.
 Veterans and people with health-related issues have first priority.
 Other deserving individual will be considered on a case-by-case basis

 If you are interested in the scholarship, please fill out this form.
 In the "message" section please include your circumstances for desiring help from the scholarship, rowing experience (if any), and how you feel rowing will help you in the coming year.
 Also, explain how you plan to use the funds and how much you are seeking.
 Experience with rowing is not necessary.
 Beginners are encouraged to apply.